-In terms of the census 2011 report TCLM has a percentage increase in sanitation supply.
-In 1996 the percentage was at 61,82 in 2001 at 68,45 and in 2011 at 70,88.
-This shows an improvement over the decade.
-TCLM recognises that the percentage increase is in term of both sewer system and VIPs as which is an interim.
-This might mean that in terms of long term solution of sanitation much effort is needed address this problem.
+In terms of the census 2011 report TCLM has a percentage increase in basic sanitation supply.
+In 1996 the percentage was at 61,82 in 2001 at 68,45 and in 2011 at 97,1.
+This shows a significant improvement over the decade.
+TCLM recognises that the percentage increase is in term of VIPs as an interim and recognises a need for capital budget to address the bulk sanitation supply linked to bulk water supply especially in the northern rural areas.
+A process of developing water and sanitation master plans to deal with problem is underway.
+A water service development plan is place (WSDP) depicting current status quo and requirements for the master plan.